 The environment and climate has greatly been affected due to halting of transportation and restriction of driving vehicles.
-Lockdown results in reduction of CO and NO2 emissions which ultimately bring positive impact on environment.
+Lockdown results in reduction of

+CO and NO2 emissions which ultimately bring positive impact on environment.
 SOCIAL ISSUES

 Unlike environment the impact of COVID 19 disease and lockdown on people is negative.
 Poor people, dailywagers, migrant workers are mostly affected by.
-All segments of population specially the older and the persons with are disabilities. children the most vulnerable groups.
+All segments of population specially the older and the persons with disabilities. children are the vulnerable groups.
 All the people are more or less, facing difficulty in having general health services and same is the case with non COVID patients.
 It is due to poor infrastructure and quality of care.
 This causes of fear or anxiety among the general public.
 Temporary unemployment, closure of institutions, lack of social gathering with family members and friends all are aggravating their mental health and thereby leading to social stress (Sing, 2020 National Herald).
-The sections of society who are mostly affected by this disease discussed and lockdown, here categorically-
+The sections of society who are mostly affected by this disease lockdown, discussed categorically-